Our Community Frames

 Rules imply prohibition and often do not promote the understanding of the issue.
 At DNS, and the Tvind campus in general, we call them “FRAMES” – like the frames around an empty canvas.
 Within the frames, our goals can be achieved in several colourful ways.

 To ensure the best possible conditions for the programme at DNS, the teachers’ council has set frames which apply throughout the programme.
-The frames are few but simple:
+The frames are few and simple:

-This applies whether you are at the school, travelling, at home, or in Africa, or India, during travel and work periods.
+This applies whether you are at the school, travelling, at home, or in Africa, during travel and work periods.

 In short, it applies all the time.
 Former users of heavy drugs, including prolonged use of recreational drugs, must have been clean for a minimum of 18 months before starting the programme, including the optional saving-up period.